Dutch and American citizens

 Submission and course of the application

-Submitting the application is possible from Monday to Thursday, between 8 a.m. and 11 a.m. by walk-in or by appointment.
+Submitting the application is possible by appointment.
 If you want to make an appointment you can do this by telephone via +599 715 8330.

-The fee for the application is $ 131 for trainees with an other than American and Dutch nationality.
-You can pay per pin at the desk when you submit your application.
-After submitting the application, if you meet the conditions, you will receive a Declaration of Law by which you can prove that you have lawful residence on the CN Islands.
+The fee for the application is $237,- for trainees with other than a American and Dutch nationality.
+You can pay per debit card at the desk when you submit your application.
+If you meet the requirements, you will receive a Declaration of Admittance by Law which you can use to prove that you are lawfully residing in the Caribbean Netherlands.

 Whether you must register depends on how long you will stay in the Caribbean Netherlands.
 You can request more information about this from your municipality and / or from the Civil Affairs Department of the island where you will be staying.